 makes them ineligible under ARRT's

-five-year rule.
+three-year rule.
 NOTE: Candidates graduating

 from an educational program beginning January 1, 2013, will have three years to

 establish eligibility for ARRT certification and registration, as opposed to the five years that

 is available to those who completed their program by December 31, 2012.